sijmenvb/software-Product-Lines-Homework/README.md

 This process works as follows: The ChatBackEnd thread loops indefinately and requests the messages from the server every time period through the ServerConnection.
 The ServerConnection retrieves these messages and delivers them.
 If there has been an update the observer is notified.
 The ChatWindow will then recieve these messages through a PropertyChangeEvent and update its frontend accordingly.

 The advantages of using this pattern is that the frontend can spend all its resources on the rendering of the application.
 There is also an increased level of modularity, the frontend could be swapped out for any observer class or multiple if needed.
 The ChatBackEnd could for example act as an acces point to the server in a group chat, whenever a new message is recieved all of the participants can be notified.

+There is no feature selection from the user perspective for this pattern, since it acts as crucial part of the program.